girishsukukumar/FreeRTOSexamples/InterProcessCommunication/queues.md

 2. Interrupt to Task Communication
 3. Task to Interrupt Communication

+In FreeRTOS we have queues, Binary Semaphores and Counting semaphores for COmmunication Mechanisum.

 A Queue in FreeRTOS is very simillar to the queues what we had learned in data structure.
 It s FIFO list with a small difference.
 It is pretty easy to use and code the easy to understand.

 A queue can hold a finite number of fixed size data items.
 The maximum number of items a queue can hold is called its ‘length’.
 Both the length and the size of each data item are set when the queue is created.